 The Deadlift is One of the Best Exercises for Developing Overall Strength

 Overall strength is needed for activities of daily living and it’s obviously very important for any athletic activity or workout.
 The deadlift is a great exercise because its whats known as a compound exercise.
 Meaning, multiple muscle groups work concurrently.
 As a result, an increase in strength will occur in the core, legs, back, hips and grip – basically head to toe!
 The glutes and hamstrings are the prime movers during this exercise.
 An additional nine other muscles also get worked.
 The deadlift is great for improving hip extension strength.

 TRAINER TIP: Use a Hex Bar, if possible, it’s a lot easier to use than a barbell when initially performing a deadlift.

 The squat is always a main exercise feature in any strength program and for good reason.
-Squats are also great for a beginner level person compared to say a deadlift.
+Squats, especially front squats, are also great for a beginner level person compared to say a deadlift.
 Knee-dominant exercise, like the squat, target the quadriceps muscles.
 The glutes also come into play during the execution of the movement.
 In addition, like the deadlift, nine other muscle groups also get hit.